MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-authenticate-in-python.md

 client = DeployClient(HOST, use=MLServer, auth=context)
 ```

+If you do not know your tenant id, clientid, or other details, contact your administrator.
+Or, if you have access to the Azure portal for the relevant Azure subscription, you can find [these authentication details](../configure-authentication.md#azure-active-directory).
+This code calls the `/user/login` API and requires a username and password.

 |Argument|Description|
 |--- | --- |
 |host endpoint|The Machine Learning Server HTTP/HTTPS endpoint, including the port number.
 This endpoint is the SIGN-ON URL value from the web application|